kossiitkgp/KOSS-Selection-Tasks/Teaching/CUDA.md

 ### Nvidia CUDA C Library :

-The Graphics Processing Unit (GPU)1 provides much higher instruction throughput and memory bandwidth than the CPU within a similar price and power envelope.In general, an application has a mix of parallel parts and sequential parts, so systems are designed with a mix of GPUs and CPUs in order to maximize overall performance.
+The Graphics Processing Unit (GPU) provides much higher instruction throughput and memory bandwidth than the CPU within a similar price and power envelope.In general, an application has a mix of parallel parts and sequential parts, so systems are designed with a mix of GPUs and CPUs in order to maximize overall performance.
 Applications with a high degree of parallelism can exploit this massively parallel nature of the GPU to achieve higher performance than on the CPU.

 CUDA (or Compute Unified Device Architecture) is a parallel computing platform and application programming interface (API) that allows software to use certain types of graphics processing units (GPUs) for general purpose processing, an approach called general-purpose computing on GPUs (GPGPU).
 CUDA is a software layer that gives direct access to the GPU's virtual instruction set and parallel computational elements, for the execution of functions that contain parallel instructions(aka compute kernels).